 Has your work been affected by your low moods or panic attacks?
-You’re not alone: about 15% of people have signs of mental distress at work.
-This is likely to be the tip of the iceberg because many will hide their depression from colleagues.
+You’re not alone: Major Depressive Disorder (MDD) affects approximately 17.3 million American adults, or about 7.1% of the U.S. population age 18 and older.
+However, many will hide their depression from colleagues.
 It can be a daily struggle to work when you feel this way, so how can you help yourself if you have depression and are trying to hold down a job?

-Depression does not just cause absence from work.
-The review discovered that the annual cost of mental health to employers is between £33 billion and £42 billion, but more than half of this is lost due to presenteeism, where employees are at work but cannot function properly due to poor mental health. *Patrick Thompson, a researcher, knows all about this.
+Depression does not just cause an absence from work.
+The review discovered that the annual cost of more than $23 billion in lost productivity.
+The CDC’s statistics show that depression interferes with an employee’s ability to complete “physical job tasks about 20% of the time.”It also can cause a 35% reduction in cognitive performance.
+Patrick Thompson, a researcher, knows all about this.
 “I can work fine for a while but then my head fills with worries and I begin to wonder, what’s the point of work, and then life, and I just can’t function, even though I look like I’m working.
 I stay at my computer and press keys,” he said.

 What is depression?

-It encompasses many symptoms, but at its core, depression is feeling low for most of the day, lacking energy, finding it difficult to focus, feeling helpless, worthless, tired, cranky, restless, empty, sad, sleeping too little or too much, having eating issues and being unable to take an interest or pleasure in activities.
-It could even manifest in your body with headaches, cramps and digestion problems.
-Depression touches many of our lives: the charity Mind states that one in four adults will experience a mental health issue of some kind each year in the UK.
+It encompasses many symptoms, but at its core, depression is feeling low for most of the day, lacking energy, finding it difficult to focus, feeling helpless, worthless, tired, cranky, restless, empty, sad, sleeping too little or too much, having eating issues, and being unable to take an interest or pleasure in activities.
+It could even manifest in your body with headaches, cramps, and digestion problems.
+Depression touches many of our lives: the Anxiety and Depression Assocition of America (ADAA) states that depression affects more than 16.1 million American adults, or about 6.7% of the US population.